 Adjunctive GNX Treatment Compared With Placebo in Children and Adults With TSC-related Epilepsy

 This is a Phase 3, global, double-blind, randomized, placebo-controlled study of adjunctive GNX treatment in children and adults with TSC-related epilepsy.
-The study consists of a 4-week prospective baseline phase, defined as the first 28 days following screening, followed by a double-blind phase consisting of a 4-week titration period (with 2 additional weeks allowed, if necessary, for tolerance) and a 12-week maintenance period.
+The study consists of a 4-week prospective Baseline phase, defined as the first 28 days following screening, followed by a double-blind phase consisting of a 4-week titration period (Day 1 to Day 28) and a 12-week maintenance period (Day 29 to Week 16).

-- Clinical or mutational diagnosis of TSC consistent with (Northrup and Krueger, 2013):
+- Clinical or mutational diagnosis of TSC consistent with:

 - Clinical diagnosis of definite TSC which includes 2 major features or 1 major feature with ≥ 2 minor features.

-- Failure to control seizures despite appropriate trial of 2 or more AEDs at therapeutic doses and for adequate duration of treatment per PI judgment.
+- Failure to control seizures despite appropriate trial of 2 or more Anti-seizure medication (ASMs) at therapeutic doses and for adequate duration of treatment per PI judgment.

-- Participants should be on a stable regimen of AEDs (including moderate or strong inducer or inhibitor anti-seizure medications eg, carbamazepine, phenytoin, etc.) at therapeutic doses for ≥ 28 days prior to the screening visit, and without a foreseeable change in dosing for the duration of the study.
+- Participants should be on a stable regimen of ASMs (including moderate or strong inducer or inhibitor ASM eg, carbamazepine, phenytoin, etc.) at therapeutic doses for ≥ 28 days prior to the screening visit, and without a foreseeable change in dosing for the duration of the study.
 (Note: Minor dose adjustment to address tolerability and safety events may be allowed on case-by-case basis and it should be discussed with the study medical monitor.)

-- Have an average of at least 2 primary endpoint seizures per week in the 28 days
+- Have at least 8 primary endpoint seizures in the first 28 days following the screening

 The primary endpoint seizure types are defined as the following: